markekraus/PSMSGraph/docs/functions/Get-AADGroupByDisplayName.md

 ```

 ### -APIversion
-version og the API to use.
+Version of the API to use.
 Default is 1.6

 ```yaml